International relations since 1989: Eastern Europe

 With the fall of the Iron Curtain in 1989, the political landscape of the Eastern Bloc, and indeed the world, changed.
 In the German reunification, the Federal Republic of Germany peacefully absorbed the German Democratic Republic in 1990.
 In 1991, COMECON, the Warsaw Pact, and the Soviet Union were dissolved.
 Many European nations that had been part of the Soviet Union regained their independence (Belarus, Moldova, Ukraine, as well as the Baltic States of Latvia, Lithuania, and Estonia).
 Czechoslovakia peacefully separated into the Czech Republic and Slovakia in 1993.
-Many countries of this region joined the European Union, namely Bulgaria, the Czech Republic, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
-The term "EU11 countries" refer to the Central, Eastern and Baltic European member states that accessed in 2004 and after: in 2004 the Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Slovenia, and the Slovak Republic; in 2007 Bulgaria, Romania; and in 2013 Croatia.
+Many countries of this region joined the European Union, namely Bulgaria, the Czech Republic, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia.
+The term "EU11 countries" refer to the Central, Eastern, and Baltic European member states that accessed in 2004 and after: in 2004, the Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Slovenia, and the Slovak Republic; in 2007, Bulgaria, Romania; and in 2013, Croatia.

 Generally, they soon encountered the following economic problems: high inflation, high unemployment, low economic growth, and high government debt.
 By 2000 these economies were stabilized, and between 2004 and 2013 all of them joined the European Union.

 Russo-Ukrainian War

 The Russo-Ukrainian War is an ongoing and protracted conflict that started in February 2014, primarily involving Russia and pro-Russian forces on one hand, and Ukraine on the other.
-The war has centred on the status of Crimea and parts of the Donbas, which are internationally recognised as part of Ukraine.
+The war has centered on the status of Crimea and parts of the Donbas, which are internationally recognized as part of Ukraine.
 Tensions between Russia and Ukraine erupted especially from 2021 to 2022, when it became apparent that Russia was considering launching a military invasion of Ukraine.
 In February 2022, the crisis deepened, and diplomatic talks to subdue Russia failed; this culminated in Russia moving forces into the separatist controlled regions on February 22, 2022.
 After repeated warnings the European Union, Britain, the United States, and Germany denounced the movement as an invasion and imposed sanctions.